This page was printed from the South & West Devon Formulary and Referral site at

 Consider ULT initiation at acute attack follow-up (normally 4-6 weeks).
 Do not initiate ULT until at least 1-2 weeks after an acute attack has settled.

 Can be used as an alternative first-line agent only for patients who are intolerant of allopurinol or for whom allopurinol is contraindicated (in line with NICE TA164).
+Avoid treatment with febuxostat in patients with pre-existing major cardiovascular disease (for example, myocardial infarction, stroke or, unstable angina) unless no other therapy options are appropriate ( MHRA Drug Safety Update July 2019).

 Consider prescribing colchicine (500 micrograms once or twice daily) or a low-dose NSAID when initiating or increasing the dose of a ULT as prophylaxis against acute attacks secondary to ULT.
 For allopurinol this will be until at least one month after hyperuricaemia is corrected (normally 3 months) and for febuxostat continue for at least 6 months after initiation.